Skip to main content

 Can I use one trimmer for both wet and dry material?

-Yes, hybrid (wet and dry) trimmers are designed for exactly this.
-Brands like CenturionPro and Twister offer machines with swappable tumblers or built-in dual-mode operation.
-The CenturionPro line uses different tumbler coatings (electropolish for wet, Quantanium for dry), while the Twister T4 and T6 come with tumblers that handle both methods out of the box.
-Expect dry throughput to be 15–30% of wet throughput on the same machine.
+Yes.
+Hybrid wet/dry trimmers are designed for exactly this.
+CenturionPro and Twister both offer machines with swappable tumblers or built-in dual-mode operation.
+The CenturionPro line uses different tumbler coatings (electropolish for wet, Quantanium for dry).
+The Twister T4 and T6 come with tumblers that handle both methods out of the box.
+Expect dry throughput to be 15 to 30% of wet throughput on the same machine.
+Hybrid is the default for most home, small, and mid-scale operations because one chassis handles either workflow.

 What maintenance does a bud trimming machine require?

-After every use: thorough cleaning to remove resin buildup from tumblers, blades, and contact surfaces.
-Isopropyl alcohol works well for resin.
-Periodically: check blade sharpness or replace worn blades, inspect belts and bearings, clean kief filtration bags, and lubricate moving parts per the manufacturer's guidelines.
-Extra tumbler sets (offered by CenturionPro and others) let you keep trimming while cleaning, which eliminates downtime during long harvest days.
+After every use, deep-clean tumblers, blades, and contact surfaces.
+Isopropyl alcohol cuts resin effectively.
+Periodically, check blade sharpness or replace worn blades, inspect belts and bearings, clean kief filtration bags, and lubricate moving parts per the manufacturer's guidelines.
+Extra tumbler sets (included with the Gladiator, available as an upgrade on Mini and Tabletop) let trimming continue while cleaning happens, which eliminates downtime during long harvest days.
+Tool-free disassembly is the single biggest cleanup-speed differentiator at the mid-scale tier and above.

-A single hand trimmer processes roughly 1–2 lbs per 8-hour shift at a labor cost of $150–$250/day.
-A $2,000 machine like the CenturionPro Tabletop Pro replaces 16 hand trimmers, processing 15 lbs wet per hour.
-For a 50-lb harvest, the machine pays for itself in one or two harvest cycles in labor savings alone.
-Use the Bud Trimmer ROI Calculator for personalized numbers based on your harvest volume and labor costs.
+A single hand trimmer processes roughly 1 to 2 lb per 8-hour shift at a labor cost of $150 to $250 per day.
+A $2,000 machine like the CenturionPro Tabletop Pro replaces 16 hand trimmers and processes 15 lb wet per hour.
+For a 50 lb harvest, the machine pays for itself in one or two harvest cycles on labor savings alone.
+The ROI calculator above runs the math for your specific harvest volume, crew rate, and machine cost.
+Most home and small-scale buyers see payback within a single harvest.
+Mid-scale operations typically see payback in 2 to 4 harvests on a Gladiator-class machine.

 Share this article: